Los Angeles Stories

 Super rich kids with nothing but fake friends

 Additionally, a public statement made by Ocean on his Tumblr feed last week confirms how personal a recording this is.
-His bisexuality takes a beautiful, unforgettable form in “Bad Religion”.
+His coming out as bisexual is given concrete, unforgettable form in “Bad Religion”.
 You’d be forgiven for thinking after the first ten seconds that he’s doing another Coldplay cover following his take on “Strawberry Swing”; the organ fill does sound eerily close to “Fix You”.
-But whereas the schmaltz of Martin’s lyrics sounded deep but rang hollow, Ocean’s taxicab confessional about a man he’s in love with is absolutely devastating on both counts.
-“This unrequited love / To me it’s nothing but a one-man cult,” he says, echoing a gut-punch nearly all of us are likely to feel at some point.
+But whereas the schmaltz of Martin’s lyrics sound deep but ring hollow, Ocean’s taxicab confessional about a man he’s in love with is absolutely devastating on both counts.
+“This unrequited love / To me it’s nothing but a one-man cult”, he says, echoing a gut-punch nearly all of us are likely to feel at some point.
 He takes a more nostalgic approach to this topic on “Forrest Gump”, but with no less depth of feeling.
 Like Stevie Wonder and other R&B greats before him (yes, the comparisons are earned), he’s a truly emotive voice, one that puts him in a class far above the majority of his peers.
 Even the technical prowess of the Weeknd’s Abel Tesfaye lacks the distinctive voice Ocean has made for himself.
 Plus, while Tesfaye’s reticence in the press and on stage has been widely documented, Ocean has a subtle charisma that’s served him well in multiple venues.
 The all-out craziness of Tyler, the Creator could threaten to overtake Odd Future were it not for Ocean’s croon.

 channel ORANGE is not without its odd choices, however.
 Included here are two previously released though now reworked tracks: “Thinkin About You” (now with strings) and “White” (now with a bluesy guitar line by John Mayer).
 These aren’t bad tracks, but their inclusion here seems unnecessary.
 This is a 17-track album that runs close to an hour; there’s enough here to pack a punch absent their presence.
 “White” does add to the L.A-ness of all this, but it’s a minor piece in comparison to some of the other interludes, namely the brief but catchy hook of “Fertilizer”.